sourcery-ai-experiments/coding-crab-blog/_posts/2023-02-20-markdown-components-cheatsheet.md

 ### Bullet lists

 - This is a list item
-- This is an other list item
+- This is another list item
   - This is a nested list item on the 2nd level
     - This is a nested List item on the 3rd level
-  - This is an other nested list item on the 2nd level
+  - This is another nested list item on the 2nd level
-- This is also an other list item
+- This is also another list item

 ### Numbered lists

 1. This is a numbered list item
-2. This is an other numbered list item
+2. This is another numbered list item
   1. This is a nested numbered list item on the 2nd level
     1. This is a nested List item on the 3rd level
-   2. This is an other nested numbered list item on the 2nd level
+  2. This is another nested, numbered list item on the 2nd level
-3. This is also an other numbered list item
+3. This is also another numbered list item

 ### Mix

 1. This is a numbered list item
   - This is a nested list item on the 2nd level
-  - this is an other nested list item on the 2nd level
+  - this is another nested list item on the 2nd level
-2. This is an other numbered list item
+2. This is another numbered list item

 ### Checklists